jilanbshk/S3_Sanity_Check/README.md

-# S3 bucket sanity check.
+# S3 bucket sanity check for Windows CLI.
-Simple sanity check for Amazon-S3 bucket.
+Simple sanity (public access) check for Amazon-S3 bucket.

 Features:
  - Checks if given Amazon-S3 bucket is publicly accessible or not.